s-c-p/request-to-icici-uhrjksb493/publish.md

 ## 3. Important note on how to read this {#3-the-how}

-I am not in the best psychological condition and have cognitive decline also, but *me not communicating due to fear and anxiety is making both of us (the bank and me) more uneasy everyday*.
+Me not communicating with the bank due to fear and anxiety is making both of us (the bank and me) more uneasy everyday.

 So I am sending a "good enough" draft, **please note** this is live document, I will add supporting evidence to as many claims as possible when possible.